Best merchant cash advance companies

 The Broker Shop = 50+ under one umbrella

-One application reaches 50+ lenders with 50+ different boxes.
+One application reaches the right funders with 50+ different boxes.
 There's almost always one that fits your exact situation — and we negotiate it against the others to get you the best terms available.

 Going to one funder vs. The Broker Shop